Mosharush/wp-vue-boilerplate/.github/CONTRIBUTING.md

-# Contributing to VueJs + Wordpress Headless Boilerplate
+# Contributing to React + Wordpress Headless Boilerplate

 ♥ It and want to get involved?
 Thanks!
 We're actively looking for folks interested in helping out and there